renushinde/Coursera---UX-Design-Notes/Course1-Foundations of UX/week3.md

 * Decide - One solution is finalises in this phase.
 * Prototype - step by step prototype is made to test with real users.
 * Test - In this phase the prototype is shown to different users and we get feedback.

+## Plan a Design Sprint
+* Research
+* Talk with experts as it'll be useful for the understand phase
+* Find the right space - whiteboards, sticky notes, markers, comfortable furnitures to move around.
+* Gather supplies
+* Rules like no gadgets.
+* Plan instructions.